bayareala8s/training/non-technical/leadership/README.md

 2. **Problem Solving and Decision Making:**
    - **Tell me about a challenging technical problem you encountered.
 How did you approach solving it, and what was the outcome?**

+Here’s a structured example response to the question about a challenging technical problem:

+---

+**Tell me about a challenging technical problem you encountered.
+How did you approach solving it, and what was the outcome?**

+### Situation:
+In my previous role as a Senior IT Engineer, we faced a critical issue where our e-commerce platform experienced frequent downtime during peak traffic periods.
+This was particularly problematic during major sales events, causing lost revenue and customer dissatisfaction.

+### Task:
+My task was to identify the root cause of the downtime, implement a solution to stabilize the platform, and ensure it could handle high traffic loads without failing.

+### Action:
+1. **Initial Assessment and Diagnosis:**
+   - I started by gathering data from our monitoring tools to understand the system's behavior during peak traffic periods.
+I analyzed logs, performance metrics, and user reports to identify patterns and potential bottlenecks.
+   - Initial findings indicated that our database was becoming a performance bottleneck due to high read and write operations during peak times.

+2. **Formulating a Plan:**
+   - I assembled a cross-functional team, including database administrators, backend developers, and network engineers, to collaboratively address the issue.
+   - We decided to implement a multi-faceted approach, focusing on database optimization, load balancing, and caching strategies.

+3. **Database Optimization:**
+   - We reviewed and optimized our database queries, indexing strategies, and schema design to reduce load and improve performance.
+   - Implemented database sharding to distribute the load across multiple instances, reducing the strain on any single instance.

+4. **Load Balancing:**
+   - We deployed a load balancer to distribute incoming traffic evenly across multiple server instances, preventing any single server from becoming overwhelmed.
+   - Configured auto-scaling policies to automatically spin up additional servers during traffic spikes and scale down during low traffic periods.

+5. **Caching Strategy:**
+   - Implemented an in-memory caching solution (Redis) to store frequently accessed data, reducing the need for repetitive database queries and improving response times.
+   - Cached static content and optimized content delivery using a CDN (Content Delivery Network) to reduce the load on our servers.

+6. **Testing and Deployment:**
+   - We conducted extensive load testing in a staging environment to simulate peak traffic conditions and ensure that our solutions were effective.
+   - After successful testing, we deployed the changes in a phased manner to minimize risk and monitored the system closely for any issues.

+### Result:
+The combined efforts led to a significant improvement in our platform's stability and performance.
+During subsequent peak traffic periods, including major sales events, the platform handled the increased load without any downtime.
+Page load times decreased by 40%, and our ability to scale dynamically ensured a smooth user experience.
+Customer satisfaction improved, and we saw a corresponding increase in sales revenue.
+The successful resolution of this issue also enhanced the team's skills and confidence in handling high-traffic scenarios.

+---

+This response effectively demonstrates the ability to diagnose, plan, and implement solutions to complex technical problems, highlighting a methodical approach and positive outcomes.

    - **Describe a situation where you had to make a critical decision with incomplete information.
 What was your process, and what was the result?**

 3. **Innovation and Improvement:**